videojs/videojs-4to5/README.md

 videojs-4to5 my-project some-file.js
 ```

-All JavaScript files will be edited in place (unless you do a `--dry-run`) to make changes for video.js 5.0 compatibility.
+All JavaScript files will be edited in place (unless you do a `--dry-run`).

 ### Options

 For all options, see: `videojs-4to5 -h`.

+## The Plugin

+This package also includes a plugin (`src/plugin.js`) which can be included in your web page(s) to shim in video.js 4.x APIs to a 5.x environment.